Plymouth: Just say NO to proposed sand mine on Cedarville Conservation Area

 2018: Selectboard sells 71 Hedge’s Pond Road (Lot 24-1) mining site to Plymouth Foundation for a $1.00

-For 25 years, the Town staff did nothing and left the land in limbo, never taking steps to protect it as was the intent of the Town Meeting unanimous vote in 1993.
+For 25 years, the Town staff did nothing and left the land in limbo, never taking steps to permanently protect it as was the intent of the Town Meeting unanimous vote in 1993.

-In 2018, the Town Director of Planning and Development, Mr. Hartmann, facilitated the transfer of the proposed mining site to the Plymouth Regional Economic Development Foundation, Inc (PREDF) (now the “Plymouth Foundation”).for $1.00.
+In 2018, the Town Director of Planning and Development, Mr. Hartmann, facilitated the transfer of the proposed mining site by shepherding it through Town Meeting and into the hands of to the Plymouth Regional Economic Development Foundation, Inc (PREDF) (now the “Plymouth Foundation”) for $1.00.

 The Plymouth Foundation’s Board of Directors includes: